Neutral / cushion / high arch

 The no-fuss construction of the Puma Propel continues to the outsole.
 Here, Puma basically separates the underfoot by the materials used.
 A large part of the heel and almost to the midfoot sections are covered with carbon rubber for durability.
 The forefoot is largely made of blown rubber for added traction.
 For that smooth transition, Puma uses a large cut from the heel to the forefoot, which it calls the Transition Line.
 It helps the runner move from the heel to the forefoot with less effort.

 The entire length of the midsole uses standard injection-molded EVA or IMEVA, which has decent cushioning and durability.
 It also helps the runner move through the gait cycle as it covers the heel to the forefoot.
+This midsole material is also used in other best-selling Puma running shoes.

 The seamless construction is mostly notable because of the very open, 2-layer mesh.
 Breathability is ensured by the large holes while support and structure are provided by a more supportive version next to the outer covering.
 The heel shows a heel loop for easy on or off maneuver.
 Puma uses moderate padding in the heel and tongue for comfort.
 On both sides of the shoe are the Formstrip logo; the Cat logo is located in the tongue.
 A traditional lace-up closure finishes the deal in this shoe.